6 Types of car insurance fraud

 -

-Knowing when and how to report car insurance frauds can help you act quickly if you expect you are the victim of this offense.
-If you suspect auto insurance fraud, you may consider reporting it to your insurer, as well as the National Insurance Crime Bureau at 800-835-6422 or report it online.
+Knowing when and how to report car insurance fraud can help you act quickly if you expect you are the victim of this offense.
+If you suspect auto insurance fraud, you may consider reporting it to your insurer and the NICB at 800-835-6422 or report it online.
 Depending on how quickly you need assistance, like in the case of a staged accident, you should immediately call the local or state police.

 -

 Insurance fraud can take on many forms, from misrepresenting personal details on insurance applications to strategically planned schemes, such as staged accidents.
-Our tips on how to avoid car insurance fraud above may be a useful starting point.
+Fraud can even include leaving a teen off your policy to avoid a rate hike.
+Our tips on how to avoid car insurance fraud above can serve as a useful starting point.

 -

-The difference between hard and soft insurance fraud is the intent.
-Hard insurance fraud includes planning or scheming to defraud someone, such as causing an accident on purpose to receive an insurance payout.
-Soft insurance fraud is unplanned or may even be accidental.
+The key difference between hard and soft insurance fraud is the intent.
+Hard insurance fraud involves planning or scheming to defraud someone by means of intentionally causing damage, such as causing an accident on purpose to receive an insurance payout.
+Soft insurance fraud occurs when aspects of otherwise legitimate situations or claims are fabricated for false gain.
 This can include inflating injury severity or exaggerating a claim to increase the payout.